Aerospace Engineering at the University of Pisa

 Space engineering at UniPi has evolved in the last three decades from a sub-topic of aeronautical engineering into a broad spectrum of basic as well as applied disciplines related to the development of space vehicles and transportation systems.
 Research has traditionally focused in Pisa on the exploration of the areas subject to the most challenging technological demands.
 This tradition places a high premium on an in-depth understanding of fields – such as thermal-fluid sciences, advanced propulsion and astrodynamics – directly related to the advancement of space technologies.
 As a consequence, space engineering students from the University of Pisa are known and sought after, both nationally and internationally, for their broad yet intense education and for their ability to deal with new and challenging problems.
 Major areas of study and research in space engineering currently pursued at the University of Pisa are briefly described below.

 - Space Systems.
-Current research in this area focuses on the design and simulation of a wide range of space vehicles and missions, with particular emphasis on systems employing electric propulsion, and on the integration of the EP system with the spacecraft and its interaction with the other onboard subsystems.
+Current research in this area focuses on the design and simulation of a wide range of space vehicles and missions, with particular emphasis on systems employing electric propulsion, and on the integration of the EP system with the spacecraft and its interaction with onboard subsystems.